-To the man, He said, "Because you Jer 12:4 have listened to your wife, and have Hos eaten from the tree of which I forbade Rom you to eat, cursed be the soil because of 8:20 you!
-In suffering you will provide food reference in Wis 10:1 (Sir 25:24 is somewhat of a joke).
+Adam and his sin will not be mentioned again in any Old Testament book except for a brief reference in Wisdom 10:1 (Sir 25:24 is not to be taken literally).
 But what this story teaches, is that all of us, some more some less, are unfaithful to God in a thousand ways.
 We see Israel, chosen by God, making a golden calf for its god (Ex 32); we see Moses, the great Moses, who doubts God and does not respond to him (Num 20); we see David, God's chosen one, a murderer and an adulterer (2 S 11); we see the kingdom of Israel breaking up after it barely began (1 K 12).
 And each time we reach the same conclusion: God keeps his promises, but the whole future is to be marked by suffering and death.

-The man called his wife by the name of Eve, because she was the mother of all the living.
-21 Yahweh God made garments of skin for the man and his wife, and with these he clothed them.
+thorn and thistle for you and you will Ec12:22; eat the plants of the field.
+With sweat Ps 90:3; on your face you will eat your bread, 104.29 until you return to clay, since it was from clay that you were taken, for you are dust and to dust you shall return."
+Themancalledhiswifebythename of Eve, because she was the mother of all the living.
+Yahweh God made garments of skin for the man and his wife, and with these he clothed them.
 Then Yahweh God said, "Man has

-So the sin of Adam is not just another sin, older than our own rebellion, to be added - without our wanting it - to our own offences; it is rather another way of looking at the sin of our race.
+So the sin of Adam is not just another sin, older than our own rebellion, to be addedwithout our wanting it-to our own offences; it is rather another way of looking at the sin of our race.
 Here is what the author has understood in pondering the events of Israel's past: our sins are neither isolated nor individual.
 Each one of us from birth, and even before birth, has been immersed in a world of violence and ignorance of God (Ps 51:7): our relatives, our culture, our first experiences have taught us to sin.
 "Adam" is made of all this interconnectedness.

-Not a word about Adam and his sin in the gospels: just a hint to the evil murderer in Jn 8:44 and nothing in all of the New Testament - other than Paul's letter to the Christians of Rome.
+Not a word about Adam and his sin in the Gospels: just a hint to the evil murderer in John 8:44 and nothing in all of the New Testament-other than Paul's letter to the Christians of Rome.
 There, however, this story takes center stage again.
-See the commentary of Rom 5:12.
+See the commentary of Romans 5:12.